 Grid

-From there, I focused the browsing experience on two core components, Grid and Carousel, which could scale cleanly from the app to mobile web and desktop web.
+From there, I reduced the browsing experience to two scalable primitives, Grid and Carousel, that worked across app, mobile web, and desktop web.

 RESULTS

-“I had the pleasure of working with Maycon on UI/UX, and I highly recommend him.
+"I had the pleasure of working with Maycon on the UI/UX for UNPRESS, and I highly recommend him.
 He has a sharp eye for clean, modern visual design and a strong instinct for user-centered layout and flow.
-His ability to take feedback—not just accept it, but actively improve on it with thoughtful iteration—sets him apart.”
+His ability to take feedback—not just accept it, but actively improve on it with thoughtful iteration—sets him apart.
+He’s responsive, punctual, and always attentive to the smallest details, yet he keeps the bigger picture in focus.
+What stood out most is how quickly he understood our goals and translated them into an interface that was not only aesthetically pleasing but intuitive, purposeful, and flexible for growth.
+Whether wireframing new features, refining user journeys, or polishing pixel-perfect screens, Maycon consistently demonstrated collaboration and reliability—a true asset to any product team."

 Team